astreum/whitepaper/README.md

-The account balance is in the native unit of value which is an `Astre` while the smallest unit of value is a `Quark`.
+The account balance is in the native unit of value which is a `Quark`.

 Value magnitudes are:-
-- 10^24: YottaQuark (YQ) / Astre (AST)
+- 10^24: YottaQuark (YQ)
 - 10^21: ZettaQuark (ZQ)
 - 10^18: ExaQuark (EQ)
 - 10^15: PetaQuark (PQ)